Repost from 2015. Edited, updated, and corrected.

 The draw of praise and worship music is its emotional appeal.
 Visit a local we are the hippest church in town and observe the effect the music has on parishioners.
-All around you will be people lost in the love of Jesus.
+All around you will be people dreamily lost in the love of Jesus.
 Some will be so enthralled that they begin making love to Jesus, not caring a bit that they are participating in the equivalent of a YouPorn video.
 It’s emotional sex with your clothes on.

 But it does matter.
 And it is not just the music.
 Modern church services have turned into tightly scripted affairs.
-Sound, lighting, and program structure is used to set the mood, no different from me coming home and finding the lights dimmed, candles lit, rose petals on the floor, and the sweet voice of Karen Carpenter quietly wafting through the air.
+Sound, lighting, and program structure are used to set the mood; no different from me coming home and finding the lights dimmed, candles lit, rose petals on the floor, and the sweet voice of Karen Carpenter quietly wafting through the air.
 The former is meant to help the parishioner get lucky with Jesus.
 The latter is meant to remind Bruce that sometimes the ballgame doesn’t come first. 🙂